 - Copy of conference acceptance letter of full research paper or research in progress paper

-- Other supporting documents (as outlined under the Rules below) that are evidence to support your application.
+- Other supporting documents (as outlined under the Rules below) that provide evidence to support your application.

-Nominations are to be sent via email to the AAIS President and AAIS Secretary (see http://aaisnet.org/ for details), for distribution to the Judging Panel.
+Nominations are to be sent via email to the AAIS President and AAIS Secretary (please see the AAIS Executive page for details of email addresses) for distribution to the Judging Panel.
 All components of the nomination, as listed above, need to be submitted electronically.
 The files can be either Word (.doc/docx) documents or pdf files.

 - Currently enrolled as an Honours or PhD student at an Australian, New Zealand or Oceanic nation university.

 - Full research paper or research in progress paper accepted at current year’s ACIS conference.

 - Research topic is considered by the Selection Panel to be situated in the Information Systems discipline.

 - Applicant must be available to attend the three days of the conference, with optional attendance at the Welcome Reception.

 - The applicant has never been awarded this scholarship.